davedumas0/server-data/README.md

   - **[fiveM]**: this folder contains all the default plugins that come with fiveM.
    - **[DD_blip_manager]**: this folfer contains some blips stuff
     - client.lua: this file runs on client
-    - fxmanifest.lua: this file tells server wgat files to load on the client and server
+    - fxmanifest.lua: this file tells server what files to load on the client and server
-   - **[DD_charCreation]**: this folfer nothing
+   - **[DD_charCreation]**: this folder contains nothing
+   - **[DD_couchdb]**: this folder contains the code for a DB to stor playerinfo and other things
+    - client.lua: this file runs on client
+    - fxmanifest.lua: this file tells server what files to load on the client and server
+    - server.lua: this file runs on srver

   - ...

 - ...